pauly/lightwaverf/README.md

       - light
       - lights

-That needs to be valid yml so the spacing etc is important - best check out the sample and edit that.
-I will add a configurator soon.
+That needs to be valid yml so the spacing etc is important.

 Then "pair" your code with your device as normal, put it in pairing mode then turn the device on with the code, with commands like